Dark matter halo properties of the Galactic dwarf satellites: implication for chemo-dynamical evolution of the satellites and a challenge to $\Lambda$CDM: Models and data

 \subsection{Non-spherical mass models}

 Assuming that a galaxy is an axisymmetric and dark matter dominated steady-state system, the stellar motion of such a system can be described by the axisymmetric Jeans equations, which are taken moments of the steady-state collisionless Boltzmann equation~\citep{2008gady.book.....B}.
-The Jeans equations are expressed as
+We assume that the cross terms of velocity moments such as $\overline{u_Ru_z}$ vanish and the velocity ellipsoid constituted by $(\overline{u^2_R},\overline{u^2_{\phi}},\overline{u^2_z})$ is aligned with the cylindrical coordinate.
+We also assume that the density of tracer stars has the same orientation and symmetry as that of a dark halo and that $\beta_z=1-\overline{u^2_z}/\overline{u^2_R}$ is a constant velocity anisotropy parameter introduced by~\citet{2008MNRAS.390...71C}.
+Owing to large mass-to-light ratios of the dSphs, we assume the stellar mass to be negligible.
+Under these assumptions, the Jeans equations are expressed as

 where $\nu$ is the three-dimensional stellar density and $\Phi_\mathrm{DM}$ is the dark matter gravitational potential.
-We assume that the cross terms of velocity moments such as $\overline{u_Ru_z}$ vanish and the velocity ellipsoid constituted by $(\overline{u^2_R},\overline{u^2_{\phi}},\overline{u^2_z})$ is aligned with the cylindrical coordinate.
-We also assume that the density of tracer stars has the same orientation and symmetry as that of a dark halo. $\beta_z=1-\overline{u^2_z}/\overline{u^2_R}$ is a constant velocity anisotropy parameter introduced by~\citet{2008MNRAS.390...71C}.
 In principle, these second velocity moments are defined as $\overline{u^2}= \sigma^2+\overline{u}^2$, where $\sigma$ and $\overline{u}$ are dispersion and streaming motions of stars, respectively.
 Since the UFDs are largely dispersion-supported stellar systems~\citep[e.g.,][]{2017MNRAS.465.2420W}, the latter streaming motions can be negligible.
-To compare observed line-of-sight velocity dispersions with the models, we project the intrinsic velocity dispersions from the equation~(\ref{AGEb03}) and (\ref{AGEb04}) into the line-of-sight direction followed by previous works~\citep{1997MNRAS.287...35R,2006MNRAS.371.1269T,2012ApJ...755..145H}.
+To compare observed line-of-sight velocity dispersions with the models, we project the intrinsic velocity dispersions from the equations~(\ref{AGEb03}) and (\ref{AGEb04}) into the line-of-sight direction followed by previous works~\citep{1997MNRAS.287...35R,2006MNRAS.371.1269T,2012ApJ...755..145H}.

-For the stellar density profile, we adopt the Plummer profile~\citep{1911MNRAS..71..460P} generalized to an axisymmetric shape, $\nu\propto(3/4\pi b^3_\ast)(1+r_\ast^2/b^2_\ast)^{-5/2}$, where $r_\ast^2=R^2+z^2/q^2$ and $b_\ast$ is a half-light radius along the major axis. $q$ is an intrinsic axial ratio assumed by a constant.
-The surface density profile can be derived from the $\nu$ via an Abel transform and the inclination angle, $i$, as a free parameter.
+For the stellar density profile, we adopt the Plummer profile~\citep{1911MNRAS..71..460P} generalized to an axisymmetric shape, $\nu\propto(3/4\pi b^3_\ast)(1+r_\ast^2/b^2_\ast)^{-5/2}$, where $r_\ast^2=R^2+z^2/q^2$ and $b_\ast$ is a half-light radius along the major axis. $q$ is an intrinsic axial ratio of the stellar distribution assumed to be independent of position.
+The surface density profile can be derived from $\nu$ via an Abel transform and the inclination angle, $i$, i.e., the angle between the symmetry axis of the dwarf and the line of sight, which is a free parameter.
+When a galaxy is edge-on (face-on), $i=90^\circ$ ($i=0^\circ$), respectively.

 Meanwhile, to determine the dark matter gravitational potential, we assume a generalized Hernquist profile~\citep{1990ApJ...356..359H,1996MNRAS.278..488Z} but non-spherical shape,